Celebrating Empowered Women

-The grapes come from the Cayuse La Paciencia vineyard, which means patience—appropriate since the project was ten years in the making.
-The vines are tightly spaced and planted on an angle, giving No Girls a personality all its own, and the wines are focused and pure.
-These are food friendly creations that eloquently express the rocky terroir from which they spring.
+The grapes come from the La Paciencia vineyard, which means patience in Spanish—appropriate since the project was ten years in the making.
+The tightly spaced vines, planted on an angle in the Stones of the Walla Walla Valley, give No Girls a personality all its own, and the wines are focused and pure.
+These are food friendly creations that reflect finesse, elegance, charm and character.

 Here are our most recent professional reviews.
 Scores within parentheses indicate barrel samples: